teedjay/playground-payaramicro/README.md

 MicroServices.

 Since you compile against a specification that is provided by the runtime you will get skinny WAR files.
-The small size makes it smooth and fast to do CI/CD and is optimal for storage of deployment artifacts in Nexus.
+The small size makes it smooth and fast to do CI/CD and is optimal for storage of deployment artifacts in repositories like Nexus.

-Payara Micro also supports creating a Fat-JAR / Uber-JAR, bundling both the appserver and your application(s) in a single runnable jar-artifact.
+Skinny war files makes Payara Micro a great fit with Docker and container orchestration like Kubernetes.

-When used with skinny war files Payara Micro is a great fit with Docker and container orchestration like Kubernetes.
+The only change between versioned Docker images will be the tiny WAR file.

-The only change between versioned Docker images will be the tiny WAR files.
+Payara Micro also facilitates Fat-JAR / Uber-JAR, creating a single runnable jar-artifact that includes both appserver and your application(s).
+This is great for easy deployment.

 ## What is this project?
 This is a playground to mess around with different JEE7 and MicroProfile 1.2 features without any